DNA-and-Natural-Algorithms-Group/nuskell/schemes/README.md

 ### generalized schemes:
   * `soloveichik2010_gen.ts`, *DNA as a universal substrate for chemical kinetics*.
 [Soloveichik et al. (2010)]

-    A generalized scheme for transating arbitrary CRNs into DNA strand displacement systems.
-    `soloveichik2010.ts` and `soloveichik2010_gen.ts` are identical.
+    The generalized version of soloveichik2010.ts implements instant reactions, e.g. {-> A + B} that have not been discussed in the paper.

     Coded by Seung Woo Shin (seungwoo.theory@gmail.com).

   * `cardelli2011_FJ_gen.ts` *Strand Algebras for DNA Computing*.
 [Cardelli (2011)]

-    The generalized version of `cardelli2011_FJ.ts` implements instant reactions, e.g. {-> A + B} that have not been discussed in the paper.
+    The generalized version of cardelli2011_FJ.ts implements instant reactions, e.g. {-> A + B} that have not been discussed in the paper.

     Coded by Seung Woo Shin (seungwoo.theory@gmail.com),
       modified by Stefan Badelt (badelt@caltech.edu)